 Instead of Freon, use Puron

 The industry has made the switch from R22 to R410a, which you may know by the brand name Puron.
 In the remainder this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
 There are some serious benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It offers a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+It has a higher safety rating tests than R22.

 You may have heard information about “drop-in” replacements for R22.
-We strongly recommend against this route.
-Usually a homeowner who is anxious about the cost of replacing their unit seeks out an alternative, and this sounds like an easy solution.
+We strongly advocate against this option.
+Typically a homeowner who is concerned about the cost of replacing their system seeks out an alternative, and this appears to be an easy solution.
 It often costs the homeowner more money, and virtually always voids the manufacturer warranty.
 The fact about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
 The phrase “drop-in” is indicating retrofitting a system, which when done correctly can cost the homeowner as much, or more, money than buying a new unit that uses R410a.
-In part, this is because different refrigerants operate at different pressure levels and require different parts to run, which forces the technician to replace the most expensive components of your system to work with the new refrigerant.
-If this critical step is missed, your system will quickly stop running, and you’ll be forced to install a new unit anyway.
+In part, this is because different refrigerants operate at different pressure levels and need different parts to run, which forces the technician to replace the most expensive components of your system to work with the new refrigerant.
+If this critical step is missed, your system will quickly stop working, and you’ll be forced to install a new unit anyway.
 If you are dead set on exploring drop-ins, then consult with an HVAC professional to determine your best option.

-Your manufacturer will possibly not pay for the parts to make this switch because retrofitting your AC system will likely void the warranty.
-It’s usually just a temporary fix, but buying a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.
+Your manufacturer will probably not pay for the parts to make this switch because retrofitting your AC system will likely void the warranty.
+It’s usually just a temporary fix, but purchasing a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.

-It’s better to discuss pricing offers with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we offer financing that makes a replacement affordable, and we watch for any manufacturer and utility rebates that would make it easier to swallow an unforeseen replacement.
-To reduce the chances of an emergency on a hot day, many of our customers choose to do a pre-emptive replacement, and replace an old AC before it doesn’t work.
+It’s smart to discuss pricing offers with your HVAC provider if you’re worried about cost.
+At Service Experts Heating & Air Conditioning, we have financing available that makes a replacement affordable, and we watch for any manufacturer and utility rebates that would make it easier to manage an unexpected replacement.
+To reduce the chances of an emergency on a hot day, many of our customers elect to do a pre-emptive replacement, and replace an old AC before it breaks down.
 If you’re considering that route as well, then you’re in good company!

 If your unit was built after 2010, you’re probably safe

-If your heating and air conditioning system was built after January 2010, the R22 phase out problem may not apply to you, because it’s probably that your system uses the new, approved replacement refrigerant, R410a.
-However, units installed after 2010 might use R22, so it’s best to check with an HVAC Expert.
+If your heating and air conditioning system was built after January 2010, the R22 phase out problem may not apply to you, because it’s likely that your system uses the new, approved replacement refrigerant, R410a.
+However, units installed after 2010 could still use R22, so it’s best to check with an HVAC Expert.
 You can always find this and the refrigerant type by reviewing the nameplate on your condenser (the condenser is the outside unit).

 What do I do if my air conditioner uses R22?